noskiboots/angular-redux-data/projects/angular-redux-data/README.md

 and redundant boilerplate code for a standard data schema.
 The framework also provides a standard DataLayerService to be used with HTTP RESTful and Websocket based apis.

+**_NOTE_** developers using this library will benefit from having a fundamental understanding of [REDUX and @ngrx](https://ngrx.io/).
+However, this knowledge is not required if the application will only be using ARD as a standardized data layer solution.

 ## Project Status

 ~~Initialized~~ -> **Under Construction** -> Alpha -> Beta -> Production